Read letters from Martha Sommers

 For older letters, contact Mission Connections

-Martha Sommers is on leave of absence until the end of 2014.
+Martha Sommers is on leave of absence until May 2015.
 She will be available to visit with congregations occasionally.
 Email her to extend an invitation.
-In November she will transfer to service in the Democratic Republic of the Congo.

 About Martha Sommers' ministry

 Martha Sommers is a family physician at Ekwendeni Hospital in Malawi.
 She is under appointment to minister with the Synod of Livingstonia.
 She has been under appointment since 1997, first as a mission volunteer and then a PC(USA) mission co-worker.

 Martha is one of two long-term doctors at Ekwendeni Hospital, which is known for their community health work, success in emergency triage and treatment of children under 5, being a Baby-Friendly hospital, and being the main clinical site for the Synod's College of Health Sciences.